 According to Knight Frank, the demand for student housing is evidently higher than the additional beds being delivered by institutions of higher learning (Newmark Knight Frank, 2018).
 The unfolding case of limited supply has amplified the attractiveness of student housing, prompting developers to leverage the high yield potential of the underserved market.

 As shown by the student housing market size, deep-pocketed realtors and developers are willing to invest huge amounts in student housing.
-This is perfectly embodied by several large portfolio transactions witnessed in 2018.
+This is perfectly embodied by several large portfolio transactions witnessed that year.
 Amidst the constricted supply, students have their own problems to deal with.
 Primarily, as the demand grows, the price of student housing has taken an upward trend and it is causing huge money problems.

 In spite of the sustained endeavor to develop student housing that can satisfy the current demand, nothing has been won yet.
-The combined effort of private developers and institutions alike has only managed to deliver an infinitesimal percentage of the required accommodation, which is exemplified by the big student per bed ratio in popular academic destinations (Deloitte, 2019).
+The combined effort of private developers and institutions alike has only managed to deliver an infinitesimal percentage of the required accommodation, which is exemplified by the big student per bed ratio in popular academic destinations.
 Clearly, more needs to be done to ensure that the provision of student housing keeps pace with the ever-growing demand.

 Beyond that, institutions of higher learning and private developers ought to remain abreast of the latest student trends.
 Primarily, there is a need to study and research more on the standards today’s students want in terms of accommodation.
 In this way, it will be feasible to develop housing properties that resonate with the students’ preferences but are also affordable.